 Semana del Pincho in Pamplona Spain

-Instead of visiting Pamplona during the Running of the Bulls when crowds and prices make enjoying this lovely city a challenge, consider a visit in March for Semana del Pincho.
+Instead of visiting Pamplona during the Running of the Bulls when it’s hot and crowds and prices make enjoying this lovely city a challenge, consider a visit in the spring for Semana del Pincho.
 Semana, of course, is the Spanish word for “week.”

 Semana del Pincho or Navarra Pincho Week is in March or April, but the exact week varies based on when Easter falls.
 It’s usually the week after Easter.
 During that week, about 75 bars and restaurants in Pamplona create special pintxos for the week and special fixed prices to match.

-Each participating establishment is listed in a brochure, including the style of pinchos and the hours in which they are served.
-The public is invited to vote on their favorite pinchos from a number of categories and the winners claim bragging rights for the coming year.
+A special brochure for the week lists all participating restaurants, including the style of pinchos and the hours in which they are served.
+The public gets to vote on their favorite pinchos from a number of categories.
+The winners claim bragging rights for the coming year.

 Here’s a tip: the Restaurante Abaco near the bull ring has won Best Pinchos four different years.